2018ik/2018ik.github.io/_wiki/lords_table.markdown

 ### Cup

-To drink the cup is to review the redemption of the new covenant (Matt.
-26:28), and to have fellowship in the blood of Christ (1 Cor.
-10:16a).
-The blood here is the blood of the covenant (Mark 14:24), which gave God's people a new heart, a new spirit, and the inner law of life (Luke 22:20; Heb.
-8:10-12).
+The cup with its wine signifies the blood of Christ shed for the believers' redemption To drink the cup is to review the redemption of the new covenant (Matt.
+26:28) and to have fellowship in the blood of Christ.
+While the bread denotes life, the cup is a cup of blessing (1 Cor.
+10:16).
+This is because mankind as sinners was destined for God's wrath (Rev. 14:10), but the Lord Jesus drank that cup on our behalf (John 18:11) that we may partake of the cup of salvation (Psa.
+116:13).

-## To Partake

->"For as often as you eat and drink the cup, you declare the Lord's death until He comes."

-\- 1 Cor 11:26

-By partaking of the cup as the fellowship of the blood of Christ and the bread as the fellowship of the body of Christ we remember

-We need to be saved from idols, which are signified by the demons' table (1 Cor.
-10:21).

-People from the world drink away their problems - with alcohol, with various other distractions.
-By partaking of the Lord at His table, he becomes our full satisfaction.

 ## Table Meeting